23Phantom08/Xmas-Theme/README.md

 ## Installation

-Within the Home assistant themes folder, create a file named "xmas.yaml".
+Within the Home Assistant themes folder, create a file named "xmas.yaml".

 In this GitHub repo, go into the themes folder, open the xmas.yaml file and copy the contents Paste the contents in the "xmas.yaml" file created under your Home Assistant themes folder.